-The European Medicines Agency (EMA) provides support to medicine developers researching and developing potential COVID-19 medicines.
-Dedicated guidance, rapid procedures and contact points are available.
+During the COVID-19 public health emergency, the European Medicines Agency (EMA) provided support to medicine developers researching and developing potential COVID-19 medicines, including dedicated guidance, rapid procedures and contact points.

-EMA encourages developers of potential vaccines or treatments for COVID-19 to contact EMA as soon as possible to discuss their strategy for evidence-generation.
+EMA encouraged developers of potential vaccines or treatments for COVID-19 to contact EMA as soon as possible to discuss their strategy for evidence-generation.

-Establishing contact early in the development process is important for ensuring that developers can submit well-prepared applications and make use of the rapid procedures EMA has put in place for COVID-19 treatments and vaccines.
+Establishing contact early in the development process was important for ensuring that developers could submit well-prepared applications and make use of the rapid procedures EMA put in place for COVID-19 treatments and vaccines.

 - a summary of available evidence supporting its potential role in the COVID-19 setting.

-Depending on the maturity of development, EMA will set up initial discussions on suitable mechanisms to fast-track development and approval, with priority given to the most relevant proposals.
+Depending on the maturity of development, EMA offered to set up initial discussions on suitable mechanisms to fast-track development and approval, with priority given to the most relevant proposals.